Guide (WIP)

 };

-The sheetFields array within the constants.tsx file is what defines the components inside of the Sheet component that is rendered when you select a row in the data-table.
+The sheetFields array defines the components inside the Sheet component when a row is selected.

 export type SheetField<TData, TMeta = Record<string, unknown>> = {